 When will my service charge amount change?

-Your service charge amount will change from the first Monday in July.
+Your service charge amount will usually change from the first Monday in July.
 This year due to COVID-19 this has been delayed to Monday 5 October.

 It may go up or down depending on how much it cost us to provide services to you in the previous year and what we expect to spend providing those services this year.